Corn Rainfall Insurance Program

 The Corn Rainfall Program is a weather-based program that insures against a lack of moisture for corn acres over the growing season.
 The program provides a risk management option to silage, grazing and grain corn producers.View Terms and Conditions

-In the ‘monthly per cent of normal’ calculation, one millimetre of rainfall will be deducted for each day the temperature is above 31 degree Celsius.
-This adjustment will help recognize the impact of extreme heat on corn yields.
+Effective in 2022 - For the ‘monthly per cent of normal’ calculation, one millimetre of rainfall is deducted for each day the temperature reaches 31 degrees Celsius.
+This adjustment helps recognize the impact of extreme heat on corn yields.

 For each land location you wish to insure, you must select the following: